This SRFI is currently in ``draft'' status.

 This proposal is a rewrite of SRFI 67, Compare Procedures, extending it from procedures that represent a total order to procedure bundles that represent one or more of a total order, an equality predicate, and a hash function.
 By packaging these procedures together, along with a type test predicate, they can be treated as a single item for use in the implementation of data structures.

 This SRFI could not have been written without the work of Sebastian Egner and Jens Axel Søgaard on SRFI 67; much of the credit for this SRFI is due to them, but none of the blame.
-In addition, many of the design decisions of this SRFI are copied from SRFI 67's design rationale.

 The procedures in this SRFI are in the